PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

   Setting this value to 0 disable the purging mechanism, so entries will remain in the tree.

   :param int sec: The interval between two runs of the cleaning algorithm, in seconds.
 Default is 60 (1 minute), 0 means disabled.

+.. class:: DynBlock

+  .. versionadded:: 1.9.0

+  Represent the current state of a dynamic block.

+  .. attribute:: DynBlock.action

+    The action of this block, as an integer representing a :ref:`DNSAction <DNSAction>`.

+  .. attribute:: DynBlock.blocks

+    The number of queries blocked.

+  .. attribute:: DynBlock.bpf

+    Whether this block is using eBPF, as a boolean.

+  .. attribute:: DynBlock.domain

+    The domain that is blocked, as a string, for Suffix Match Tree blocks.

+  .. attribute:: DynBlock.reason

+    The reason why this block was inserted, as a string.

+  .. attribute:: DynBlock.until

+    The time (in seconds since Epoch) at which the block will expire.

+  .. attribute:: DynBlock.warning

+    Whether this block is only a warning one (true) or is really enforced (false).

 .. _exceedfuncs: